· 5 min read

 What is Tongue Flexibility?

-Tongue Flexibility is seen as tongue range of motion in these directions.
+Tongue flexibility is measured by range of motion in these directions.

 Why Does Tongue Flexibility Matter?